-In an effort to meet the ever changing needs of many Nantucket residents during this COVID-19 crisis, the Community Foundation has designated funds within the Nantucket Fund for Emergency Relief to allow qualified nonprofits to be reimbursed for the cost of meals purchased from local restaurants to be provided to their constituents, congregation, members etc.
+In an effort to meet the ever changing needs of many Nantucket residents during this COVID-19 crisis, the Community Foundation has designated funds within the Nantucket Fund for Emergency Relief to allow qualified nonprofits to be reimbursed for the cost of meals purchased from local restaurants and provided to their constituents, congregation, members etc.

 The Food Initiative encourages nonprofits and restaurants to establish partnerships, where the nonprofit purchases pre-made meals from a restaurant and distributes them to their constituents.
 In turn, the Community Foundation will provide the nonprofit with a grant to reimburse them for the cost of the food.
-The Foundation is modeling this reimbursement initiative after the incredible partnership between Or The Whale and the Saltmarsh Center.

 - A Safe Place – The Beet

-- Artists Association – Faregrounds
+- The Landmark House – Faregrounds

 - Fairwinds – Faregrounds